 Our monkey brain houses our autonomic nervous system.
 The control center regulates much of our body’s unconscious activities, including heart rate, digestion, respiratory rate, and eye pupil response.
 These primal brain activities are something we share with many creatures.

 Groupthink manipulation enables linking beliefs and values to our fight, flight, or freeze response.
-One accomplishes this by creating a Scapegoat.
-A Scapegoat is who or what you blame for something.
-It’s the focal point of negative emotions, like fear and anger.
-These emotions are powerful motivators that override rational thinking.
+One accomplishes this by creating a Scapegoat that can be blamed.
+They become the focal point and outlet for negative emotions, like fear and anger.
+These triggers are powerful motivators that override our moral compass and rational thinking.
 See Cultural Fears below.

 The fears of the dominant culture are the home of religious belief.
 They center on the following main issues: